okraus42/and_thanks_for_all_the_fish/README.md

 to do in v 0.3

-Use actual time for animation and movement (10%) add a randomly generated map as one level (0%) add soundeffects and background music (0%) orientation dependent tetures (0%) better textures (0%)
+Use actual time for animation and movement (90%) add a randomly generated map as one level (0%) add soundeffects and background music (0%) orientation dependent tetures (0%) better textures (0%) add new libft with updated printf (0%)
+Freeze frame and stop time and add sound for completing a level or dying (0%)

 to do in the future: